Skip to main content

 Severance Payments

-- Less than 12 months of service: One month’s average wage
+• Less than 12 months of service: Half of one month’s average wage

-- 12 to 36 months of service: Two months’ average wage
+• 12 months or more of service: Two months’ average wage

 Employees vs Independent Contractors vs Agency Workers

-- Independent Contractors or Consultants: In Lithuania, employers often engage independent contractors and consultants.
-This approach allows them to circumvent the intricate employment termination processes and the array of protections and benefits typically afforded to employees.
-Furthermore, utilizing independent contractors can lead to cost reductions, as employers are not obligated to contribute to social insurance for these individuals.
+In Lithuania, employers often engage independent contractors and consultants.
+This approach allows them to avoid the more formal employment termination procedures and the protections and benefits typically afforded to employees.
+Furthermore, utilizing independent contractors can reduce certain labor costs, as the social insurance treatment differs from employment.
 However, these agreements may be scrutinized by regulatory authorities, making it crucial for the contracts to accurately represent the working relationship.

 Social Security in Lithuania